-The AKC’s Foundation Stock Service was created to help purebred dog breeds, like the Grand Basset Griffon Vendeen, to further develop and strive.
-Once a breed is submitted into the AKC FSS, owners can submit their dog’s pedigree to the AKC, which shows the lineage and genealogical descent to show that their dog is a purebred.
+The AKC created the Foundation Stock Service to help purebred breeds further develop and strive.
+Once a breed is submitted into the AKC FSS, owners can submit their dog’s pedigree to the AKC.
+Pedigree shows the lineage and genealogical descent to prove their dog is a purebred.
 The FSS allows owners to continue improvement of their breed and maintain accurate records with the AKC.
-Hopefully, once an abundant amount of records are gathered on the FSS breed and the breed shows quality of health and growth, it will be registered with the AKC and make the stud book.
+After gathering an abundant amount of records on the FSS breed, examination will take place.
+Registration with the AKC and stud book will be confirmed only if the breed shows quality of health and growth.

-Several other breeds are currently listed in the American Kennel Club’s Foundation Stock Service Program.
-Many of the breeds listed below will most likely look unfamiliar as most of the breeds are rare and unregistered with the American Kennel Club.
-New breeds are entered into the FSS after the AKC receives written requests that are provided along with photographs and breed history.
-The AKC will not consider breeds that are not considered to be purebred or considered a variation of a breed that is already registered.
-You can view, or enter your dog breed into the AKC FSS by following these guidelines AKC Dog Breed Registration.
+Several breeds are listed in the American Kennel Club’s Foundation Stock Service Program.
+Many will look unfamiliar as most are rare and unregistered with the American Kennel Club.
+Entering new breeds into the FSS is not all that involved.
+Simply submit the paper work.
+The AKC receives written requests provided along with photographs and breed history.
+Consideration from the AKC will not be tolerated for breeds that are not purebreeds or a variation of a breed that is already registered.
+View/enter your dog breed into the AKC FSS by following these guidelines AKC Dog Breed Registration.

 Updated July 31, 2019

 Was this article helpful?
 Click for our other informative dog articles

 John is the co-owner of DogLoverStore with his wife Kimberly.
 He enjoys working with computers, listening to music, learning about dog breeds, perfecting the art of coffee brewing, and anything that brings him back to childhood!
 He received his BS in management information systems at the University of Massachusetts Dartmouth.